 Opening hours: Saturday and Sunday 10:00 am - 4:00 pm.
-A guided tour through the tank hall takes place every first Sunday of the month at 12.30 p.m.!
+A guided tour through the tank hall takes place every first and last Sunday of the month at 12.30 p.m.!

 Since 2017 the Austrian Military Museum in Vienna has the collection of armoured fighting vehicles on permanent display in the tank hall.

 The historic building number 13 in the complex of the Viennese Arsenal was built in 1936 as a military vehicle hall and is now home for the display of more than 30 fighting vehicles.
 The vehicles on display give an overview to the development and history of armoured warfare.